leapcode/pysqlcipher/bonafide/README.rst

 from the parent folder.

-Then you can use `bonafide_cli -h` to see the available commands.
+Then you can use `bonafide_cli2 -h` to see the available commands.